-Citizens’ Wealth 12 KPIs provide insights into government financial performance and position, and the relationship to GDP for both single government historical benchmarking and peer government benchmarking.
+Citizens’ Wealth provides previously hidden insights into government financial performance and position, and the relationship to GDP for both single government historical benchmarking and peer government benchmarking.

-The CWF 12 KPIs reveal the most meaningful and previously hidden insights, from a financial perspective, in performance over time and at period-ends in Citizens’ Wealth, Government Total Net worth (GTNW), multipliers, value created/destroyed metrics, and in relation to GDP.
+The CWF reveals the most meaningful previously hidden insights, from a financial perspective, in performance over time and at period-ends in Citizens’ Wealth, Government Total Net worth (GTNW), multipliers, value created/destroyed metrics, and in relation to GDP.

-The total investments in Citizens’ Wealth Framework intellectual property since 2012 is assessed at over US$250 million with the work of approximately 300 niche specialists, many among the most renowned in the world, and information mined from every relevant sector and source.
+Since 2012, JI-Analytics has invested in the Citizens’ Wealth Framework intellectual property over US$250 million, with the work of approximately 300 niche specialists, many among the most renowned in the world, and information mined from every relevant sector and source.